 What is the Konocti Education Center (KEC)?

-The KEC is located next to Woodland Community College: Clearlake Campus and includes specialized programs in the area of the Arts (Konocti School for the Arts) and Health (Konocti Health Magnet School), the Lewis School for Independent Studies and the Cornelison Events Center.
+The KEC is located next to Woodland Community College: Clearlake Campus and includes specialized programs in the area of the Arts (Konocti School for the Arts), College immersion (Middle College Pathway), and Health (Konocti Health Magnet School), plus the Lewis School for Independent Studies and the Cornelison Events Center.
 The specialized programs (or Magnet Schools) are “schools of choice” and provide a focused area of instruction.

-This exciting new four year program, funded by a $1.2 million dollar grant, provides students in grades 9—12 with a rigorous and challenging activities based education emphasizing health career occupations.
-But, even if a career in the health care industry is not in your future plans, you should consider this program, especially if you are interested in obtaining a post-secondary education.
+This exciting four-year program, funded by a $1.2 million dollar grant, provides students in grades 9-12 with a rigorous and challenging activities-based education emphasizing post-secondary education and health career occupations.

 KEC work is integrated with academics in a rigorous and relevant curriculum.
-Partnerships HAVE BEEN developed between kmhs, businesses and postsecondary schools providing pathways to employment and/or associate, bachelors, and advanced degrees.
+KEC has developed partnerships with businesses and post-secondary schools providing pathways to employment and/or associate, bachelors, and advanced degrees.
 Along the way, students develop career-relevant, real-world 21st Century skills.

 We will closely monitor your progress and provide you with many opportunities to master course content and gain valuable field experience.